Webinar: Should Asians apply to the Ivy League? - SIGN UP

 “Yeah,” she says.
 “Well, there are a few exoplanets that have the right ingredients — water, rocky surfaces — especially those in the Goldilocks zone.
 So, there’s definitely a possibility.
 Just look at Earth and Mars, even within one solar system, you can have wildly different conditions.”

-Raj’s research is part of a much larger effort to identify biosignatures, signs that life might exist or have once existed on distant planets.
+Raj’s research is part of a much larger effort to identify biosignatures, signs that life might exist or has once existed on distant planets.

 “We’re trying to detect molecules that can indicate biological activity,” she says.
-“Once we perfect that with hot Jupiters, we can apply the same techniques to Earth-sized planets with water and land.”
+“With the techniques we use to analyse hot-Jupiter atmospheres, we can apply the same methods to Earth-sized planets with water and land.

 Take exoplanet K218b, for example.
 Astronomers recently detected dimethyl sulfide (DMS) in its atmosphere, a compound that, on Earth, is only produced by living microorganisms.